finopsfoundation/sig-containers/README.md

   * Instrumentation
   * Allocation
   * Optimization
-  * Governance and management in the context of all financial data.
+  * Governance and management in the context of cost management for containers

 # Problem Space:
 * General cloud problems map to containers (Cloud within a cloud)